Join us for the 2019 Art & Antiques Show!

 Juliana Catlin and E. William Nash, IV

 As principal of Catlin Design, Juli Catlin has led her firm to more than 30 years of design excellence and has been featured in many national publications.
 William Nash is one of the Southeast’s up-and-coming experts in antiques and decorative arts and, in partnership with his father, runs E.W.
-Nash & Son, an antiques restoration and appraisal firm located in Jacksonville.
+Nash & Son, an antique restoration and appraisal firm located in Jacksonville.
+No ticket needed for this event.

 1:00 p.m. – Tales and Table Talk with Julia Reed